mannbadal/checklist/README.md

-# Shopping or To-Do List Application
+# Checklist, Shopping List or To-Do List Application

-This is a simple Shopping List Application built with TypeScript and JavaScript, allowing users to create, edit, delete, and reorder items in their shopping list.
+This is a simple Checklist Application built with TypeScript and JavaScript, allowing users to create, edit, delete, and reorder items in their checklist.

 ![image](https://github.com/user-attachments/assets/22ea07fd-15de-4df9-9370-efb9dbf0da51) ![image](https://github.com/user-attachments/assets/1b0ec11a-e4c0-4f31-ae47-4be592417595)

 ## Features

-- Add items to the shopping list.
+- Add items to the Checklist.
 - Edit items inline by clicking on the item label.
 - Mark items as completed by checking the checkbox, which applies a line-through style.
 - Delete items from the list.